ingonyama-zk/icicle/examples/rust/install-and-use-icicle/README.md

 This example shows how to install CUDA backend and use it in Rust application.

-Download release binaries for CUDA backend:
+Download release binaries from our [github release page](https://github.com/ingonyama-zk/icicle/releases):
 - **Backend** icicle30-ubuntu22-cuda122.tar.gz

 > [!NOTE]
-> Name of the files is based on the release version.
-Make sure to update the tar file names in the example if using different release.
+> The names of the files are based on the release version.
+Ensure you update the tar file names in the example if you are using a different release.

-## Optional: This example is demonstrated in an ubuntu22 docker but this is not mandatory.
+## Optional: Using Docker with Ubuntu 22

+While not mandatory, this example can be demonstrated in an Ubuntu 22 Docker container.
 ```bash
 docker run -it --rm --gpus all -v ./:/workspace -w /workspace icicle-release-ubuntu22-cuda122 bash
 ```

-This command is starting bash in the docker, with GPUs and mapping the example files to `/workspace` in the docker.
+This command starts a bash session in the Docker container with GPUs enabled and the example files mapped to /workspace in the container.

 ### Building the docker image

-This image is based on nvidia's image for ubuntu22. built from the Dockerfile:
+The Docker image is based on NVIDIA’s image for Ubuntu 22.04 and can be built from the following Dockerfile:
 ```dockerfile
 # Use the official NVIDIA development runtime image for Ubuntu 22.04
 FROM nvidia/cuda:12.2.0-devel-ubuntu22.04